Benny Howell: Gloucestershire County Cricket Club

 In 2019 he signed a three-year contract extension with Gloucestershire.

 Such is his skill that he claims to have 50 different varieties of slower balls.
 He has developed them through watching baseball pitchers and practises them in his back garden with his dog.

-Howell has spoken of his experience of ADHD and how medication has helped him to live with the condition, He said that at school “I was always known as the ‘weird kid’....I was constantly in trouble.
-Exploring where I shouldn't explore, making noise in class, running down the corridor....”
+Howell has spoken of his experience of ADHD and how medication has helped him to live with the condition, He said that at school "I was always known as the ‘weird kid’....I was constantly in trouble.
+Exploring where I shouldn't explore, making noise in class, running down the corridor...."
 He says that sport was an escape.

 Franchise cricket

 During the 2019 Bangladesh Premier League Howell impressed with his miserly bowling displays, with his subtle varieties very much suited to the slower Bangladeshi wickets.
 In his 8 matches he picked up 6 wickets at an impressive economy rate of 5.64.
 His contributions were not limited to the ball with a vital 53* off 28 (featuring 5 sixes) showing his prowess with the bat.
 This was made no less significant by the fact that the opposition bowling attack featured three greats of the format in Thisara Perera, Wahab Riaz and Shahid Afridi.
 So good were his performances that AB de Villiers encouraged him to join the IPL auction in 2020.
 However, he went unsold.
 He was selected again for the Bangladesh Premier League, this time by the Chattogram Challengers in the 2022 season.

 Howell was selected for Birmingham Phoenix for the inaugural season of The Hundred, where he impressed as his side made the final.
 Taking eleven wickets at an average of 18.54, he was named in a number of Teams of the Tournament.
-He was retained by the Phoenix for the 2022 season.
+He was retained by the Phoenix for the 2022 season and 2023 season.

 In February 2022, he was bought by the Punjab Kings in the auction for the 2022 Indian Premier League tournament.
 In the same month, he joined Pakistani Super League side Peshawar Zalmi for the PSL Playoffs.

+Personal life

+Benny's brother Nick Howell is a professional real tennis player, who won the real tennis French Open in 2023.